Fundamentals

 An advisory board is a structured, collaborative method for organisations to engage with advice.
 Advisory boards act as a sounding board for either the organisations’s owners, executives, directors or shareholders.

-The purpose of most advisory boards is to help an organisation gain new insights and advice to solve business problems or explore new opportunities by stimulating robust, high-quality conversations.
+Generally speaking, the purpose of an advisory board is to help an organisation gain new insights and advice to solve business problems or explore new opportunities by stimulating robust, high-quality discussions with qualified, fit-for-purpose advisors.

 In most applications, the role of an advisory board is not to make decisions, but rather to provide current knowledge, critical thinking, feedback and analysis to increase the confidence of the decision-makers who represent the company.
 An advisory board is an important part of the overall governance system but it is different to a governance board or board of directors.